 Related items

 Related items are items that have a defined connection between them.
-The Relations tab of an item allows you to define connections between the item and any other workspace item.
+The Relations tab of an item lets you define connections between the item and any other workspace item.
 Some relations are created automatically, such as the links between a test and its runs, or a test and defects detected during its run.

 There are several types of relations that can exist between items.
 Some types of relations are listed in the table below.
 Depending on the type of item, other relations may also be available.